logandhillon/logandhillon.com/README.md

 # logandhillon.com

 Source code for my personal website and portfolio.

-Built as a production Next.js app to showcase selected work, experiments, and ongoing projects.

-## Stack

-- Next.js
-- React
-- TypeScript
-- TailwindCSS
-- pnpm
+Uses React and TailwindCSS to generate static HTML.

 Deployed at **[www.logandhillon.com](https://www.logandhillon.com)**

 ## Local development

+Use `pnpm` as the toolchain.

 ```bash
 pnpm install